tylersue/run-n8n-local/README.md

 # run-n8n-local
 Run this script to run n8n locally for free.
-Download the necessary files.
+Download Docker and necessary files.

 To run on mac, type this in terminal:
 ./setup-n8n.sh